tOkeshu/waggle.js/README.md

 License
 -------

-Brocast is released under the terms of the
+Waggle.js is released under the terms of the
 [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.html) or later.